-

 Profile

-Dr. Debi Switzer is a Professor of Education at Clemson University and the chair of the Department of Education and Human Development in the College of Education.
+Dr. Debi Switzer is a Professor of Education at Clemson University and the department chair of Education and Human Development in the College of Education.
 She teaches educational psychology courses, including learning and motivation theory, and assessment.
 She spent the first nine years of her career as a secondary mathematics and computer science teacher.
-She received her Ph.D. in Educational Psychology (Quantitative and Evaluative Research Methodology) from the University of Illinois Champaign-Urbana.
 She has been at Clemson University since 1989.
 In 2000 she was named a Distinguished Professor by the South Carolina Commission on Higher Education, and in 2003 she received the Prince Award for Innovation in Teaching presented by the Clemson University student government.
 She served as a consulting editor for the Journal of Educational Research for three terms.
-In research projects she has collaborated with faculty in engineering, psychology, education, recreation, counseling, public health, and business, supplying expertise in assessment and experimental design.
+In research projects she has collaborated with faculty in engineering, psychology, education, recreation, counseling, public health, and business, supplying expertise in assessment and quantitative research design.
 In 2000, she received the Harold E. Mitzel Award for Meritorious Contribution to Educational Practice Through Research.
-Her interests in motivation, assessment, and research design include the instructional benefits of virtual environments and other technologies.
+Her interests in motivation, assessment, and research design include the instructional benefits of virtual and online environments.
 She has chaired the department of Education and Human Development since July 2015.

 Courses Taught